 To find out more about the IB curriculum, go to the International Baccalaureate Organization Web site.

-Other regional groups in the IB Americas region can be found at the IBNA web site.
+Other associations in the IB Americas region can be found at the IBA web site.